 Our business includes transporting refined petroleum products.
 Regulatory changes and growing public concern about the environmental impact of climate change may lead to reduced demand for petroleum products and decreased demand for our services, while increasing or creating greater incentives for use of alternative energy sources.
 We expect regulatory and consumer efforts aimed at combating climate change to intensify and accelerate.

 Although we do not expect demand for oil to decline dramatically over the short-term, in the long-term climate change likely will significantly affect demand for oil and for alternatives.
 Any such change could adversely affect our ability to compete in a changing market and our business, financial condition and results of operations.

-Increasing scrutiny and changing expectations from investors, lenders and other market participants with respect to our Environmental, Social and Governance ("ESG") policies may impose additional costs on us or expose us to additional risks.
+Increasing scrutiny and changing expectations from certain investors, lenders and other market participants with respect to Environmental, Social and Governance, or ESG policies may impose additional costs on us or expose us to additional risks.

-Companies across nearly all industries are facing increasing scrutiny relating to their ESG policies.
-Investor advocacy groups, certain institutional investors, investment funds, lenders and other market participants are increasingly focused on ESG practices and, in recent years, have placed increasing importance on the implications and social cost of their investments.
-The increased focus and activism related to ESG and similar matters may hinder access to capital, as investors and lenders may decide to reallocate capital or to not commit capital as a result of their assessment of a company's ESG practices.
+In recent years companies across nearly all industries were facing increasing scrutiny relating to their ESG policies, although this scrutiny more recently has encountered greater resistance.
+Certain investor advocacy groups, institutional investors, investment funds, lenders and other market participants remain focused on ESG practices and, place significant importance on the implications and social cost of their investments.
 Diminished access to capital could hinder our growth.
-Companies that do not adapt to or comply with investor, lender or other industry shareholder expectations and standards, which are evolving, or which are perceived to have not responded appropriately to concern for ESG issues, regardless of whether there is a legal requirement to do so, may suffer from reputational damage and their business, financial condition and share price may be adversely affected.
+Companies that do not adapt to or comply with the evolving expectations and standards of these investors, lenders or other industry shareholders or companies which are perceived to have not responded appropriately to concern for ESG issues, regardless of whether there is a legal requirement to do so, may suffer from reputational damage and their business, financial condition and share price may be adversely affected.

-We may face increasing pressures from investors, lenders and other market participants to the extent they are increasingly focused on climate change, to prioritize sustainable energy practices, reduce our carbon footprint and promote sustainability.
-As a result, we may be required or determine that it is appropriate to implement more stringent ESG procedures or standards so that existing and future investors remain invested in us and make further investments in us, especially given our business of transporting refined petroleum products.
-In addition, it is likely we will incur additional costs and require additional resources to monitor, report and comply with wide-ranging ESG requirements, including ESG-related rules anticipated to be announced by the SEC during 2023.
-The occurrence of any of the foregoing could have a material adverse effect on our business, financial condition and results of operations.
+We may face increasing pressures from certain investors, lenders and other market participants to the extent they are increasingly focused on climate change, to prioritize sustainable energy practices, reduce our carbon footprint and promote sustainability.
+As a result, we may be required or determine that it is appropriate to implement more stringent ESG procedures or standards so that interested existing and future investors remain invested in us and make further investments in us, especially given our business of transporting refined petroleum products.

-In addition, the U.S. Securities and Exchange Commission (the "SEC") has increased its focus on climate-related and other ESG-related disclosures by public companies, including by: forming a Climate and ESG Task Force in 2021; commencing several ESG disclosure-related enforcement actions; and proposing new rules that would require extensive additional ESG-related disclosure by public companies, including us, which rules are expected to be finalized in 2023.
+In addition, the U.S. Securities and Exchange Commission (the "SEC") has increased its focus on climate-related and other ESG-related disclosures by public companies, including by: forming a Climate and ESG Task Force in 2021; commencing several ESG disclosure-related enforcement actions; and proposing new rules that would require extensive additional ESG-related disclosure by public companies, including us.